 So, after sin, God commanded the sinner to bring an animal sacrifice (Genesis 4:3–7) and kill it to atone for his sins (Leviticus 1:4, 5).
-The sacrifices pointed to God’s Son who would die for man’s sins (1 Corinthians 15:3).
+The sanctuary services and sacrifices pointed to God’s Son who would die for man’s sins (1 Corinthians 15:3).
 The sacrificing of animals was essential to help the people see that without the shedding of Jesus’ blood, their sins cannot be forgiven.
 For the wages for sin is eternal death (Romans 6:23).

 In addition, the mediation and intercession of the priests pointed forward to the work of Christ who is now serving in the heavenly temple for the believers (Hebrews 4:14–16).
 Therefore, the saints today can “enter into the holiest by the blood of Jesus” (Heb.
 10:19).

 Thus, in the Old Testament, people looked forward to the cross for salvation.
 And in the New Testament, people look back to Calvary for salvation.
 Throughout the ages, Christ is the only way through whom people can be saved (John 14:6; 17:3).
-There is no other way of salvation (Acts 4:12).
+Thus, there is no other way of salvation (Acts 4:12).